-On initial recognition, financial liabilities (comprising trade and other payables) are classified as financial liabilities at amortised cost.
+On initial recognition, financial liabilities (comprising trade payables and other liabilities) are classified as financial liabilities held at amortised cost.
 These are initially recognised at fair value and subsequently measured at amortised cost using the effective interest method unless stated otherwise.
 Financial liabilities are derecognised when the obligation is discharged.